How to conjugate Esperar in Spanish

 Back to top

-Esperar: to wait, to hope
+Esperar: to wait, to hope, to wait for

 Remove the mystery behind Spanish conjugation with Ella Verbs